Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

 ![create PlayerCube object](/img/learn/distributed-authority-quick-start/player-cube.png)
 3. Add a `NetworkObject` component to the *PlayerCube*.
 ![add a NetworkObject component](/img/learn/distributed-authority-quick-start/add-networkobject.png)
+4. Set the `NetworkObject` Ownership to "None".
-4. Add the *PlayerCubeController* to the *PlayerCube*.
+5. Add the *PlayerCubeController* to the *PlayerCube*.
 ![add the PlayerCubeController component](/img/learn/distributed-authority-quick-start/add-playercubecontroller.png)
-5. Create a Prefabs folder in the root Assets folder.
+6. Create a Prefabs folder in the root Assets folder.
-6. Drag and drop the *PlayerCube* object into the newly created Prefabs folder.
+7. Drag and drop the *PlayerCube* object into the newly created Prefabs folder.
 ![create the player cube prefab](/img/learn/distributed-authority-quick-start/create-playercube-prefab.png)
-6. Delete the *PlayerCube* object from your scene.
+8. Delete the *PlayerCube* object from your scene.
-5. Open the Network Manager, navigate to **Prefab Settings**, and set the **Default Player Prefab** to be the newly created *PlayerCube*.
+9. Open the Network Manager, navigate to **Prefab Settings**, and set the **Default Player Prefab** to be the newly created *PlayerCube*.
 ![set the default player prefab](/img/learn/distributed-authority-quick-start/assign-default-player-prefab.png)
-6. Save all changes to the scene.
+10. Save all changes to the scene.

 ## Next steps